 - After kissing someone who has recently eaten nuts.

+The symptoms of food intolerance occur usually a few hours after eating the food.
+Allergic reactions usually happen much more quickly.
 With food intolerances you need a lot more of the food to cause the symptoms.

 In food intolerance, the symptoms can be caused by various problems.
 Although the immune system is not involved, it does not mean that symptoms of food intolerance are unimportant or mild in nature.
 Food intolerance can cause considerable problems and significant symptoms.

-Symptoms of food allergy due to an IgE allergic reaction include:
+Symptoms of food allergy due to an IgE allergic reaction